lmpham1/Game_Deals_Web_App/technical_details.md

 ## Back-End

 The website is going to use [Heroku](https://www.heroku.com/), a cloud platform as service, and [MongoDB](https://www.mongodb.com/) as database.
 It will use [Node.js](https://nodejs.org/en/) to build the application and [Express.js](https://expressjs.com/) as the web framework.
 Express is a flexible and open source web app framework that helps in handling multiple and different HTTP request, supports multiple templating engines, and it is easy to use.
-MongoDB is part of the "MEAN" stack, like express, which facilitates their interaction, for example, mongoDB stores its data in JSON format, while express's http routing/managing has a great support for handling JSON middleware.
+MongoDB is part of the "MEAN" stack, like express, which facilitates their interaction, as mongoDB stores its data in JSON format, while express's http routing/managing has a great support for handling JSON middleware.

 ## Front-End